Becoming a Radiation Therapist - Degree Programs, Experience & Education

 Search For Schools

 Radiation therapists are responsible for a number of important duties.
-These medical professionals assist in treating cancer and other diseases by administering radiation treatment.
-In addition, they explain radiation therapy to patients, operate x-ray machines and other related medical equipment, ensure their equipment is working up to certain standards, monitor the patient throughout the course of the treatment, and record the results of the treatment once it is finished.
+These medical professionals assist in treating cancer and other diseases by administering radiation treatment and explaining radiation therapy to patients; operating x-ray machines and other related medical equipment to ensure they are working up to certain standards; monitoring the patient throughout the course of the treatment; and recording the results of the treatment once it is finished.

 There is no one specific personality most suited to becoming a successful radiation therapist.
-However, there are certain personality traits and skills that may be help an aspiring radiation therapist fulfill their goals.
-O*NET OnLine lists the following attributes and skills as being potentially useful for someone interested in becoming a radiation therapist:
+However, there are certain personality traits and skills that may help an aspiring radiation therapist fulfill their goals.
+O*NET (2020) lists the following attributes and skills as being potentially useful for someone interested in becoming a radiation therapist:

-- Critical Thinking: Perhaps most importantly, radiation therapists must be able to assess issues they face and subsequently craft logical approaches and solutions given the resources at hand.
+- Critical Thinking: Perhaps most importantly, radiation therapists must be able to assess issues they face and craft logical approaches and solutions given the resources at hand.

 - Science, Math, and Medical Knowledge: Radiation therapists must have a solid background in physics, mathematical concepts, and medicine and dentistry, including the types of illnesses treated by radiation therapy.

 - Operation Monitoring: These therapists must also be able to actively monitor radiation treatments to ensure safety and success.

 - English Language Abilities: Radiation therapists must have the English-language skills needed to communicate effectively, both with patients and other medical professionals.

 Role Requirements and Responsibilities